WordPress/WordPress-Documentation-Style-Guide/docs/6-linking/cross-references.md

 - Don't force links to open in a new tab or window.
 Let the reader decide how to open links.
 If the link needs to open in a new tab or window, notify the reader that the link will open in a new tab or window.
   **Example**<br>
   [tip] **Recommended:** For more information, see the [American Heritage Dictionary (opens in a new tab)](https://ahdictionary.com/). [/tip]
 - Use an external link icon to indicate that the link goes to a different domain or server.
-Examples of internal links are, a link from make.wordpress.org to developer.wordpress.org or a link from wordpress.org/news to the make.wordpress.org/docs subdomain.
-A link from developer.wordpress.org to github.com/WordPress is an example of an external link.
+Examples of internal links are, a link from *make.wordpress.org* to *developer.wordpress.org* or a link from *wordpress.org/news* to the *make.wordpress.org/docs* subdomain.
+A link from *developer.wordpress.org* to *github.com/WordPress* is an example of an external link.
-  **Examples**<br>
+  **Example**<br>
   [tip] **Recommended:** For more information, see the [Gutenberg project repository](https://github.com/WordPress/gutenberg). [/tip]